Founding Curator Lucy Shelton Caswell with cartoonist Milton Caniff and an original page from his comic strip “Terry and the Pirates.”

 The Will and Ann Eisner Family Foundation issued a challenge to generate $70,000 for the Billy Ireland Cartoon Library & Museum (BICLM) and University Libraries.
 The libraries raised $35,000, and the Foundation matched that amount to establish an endowment that generates funds for the Lucy Shelton Caswell Research Award.

 The endowment provides funding for scholars to travel to Columbus and use the BICLM collections for research and publishing.
 A committee, appointed by the BICLM curator, reviews applications and selects award recipients.
 The Foundation also contributed a stipend for the award each year until the BICLM the matching funds were raised to establish the endowment.

 “We are thrilled with this support for a new research award,” said BICLM curator Jenny Robb.
 “Our vast collections include rare and unique items that in some cases must be viewed on-site,” Robb continued.
 “Often scholars simply don’t have the funds to travel; this grant will provide significant assistance that will help us meet the growing demand for access to our resources.”

 Will Eisner was a major cartoonist, writer and entrepreneur.
 He was one of the earliest cartoonists to work in the American comic book industry, and his series, The Spirit (1940–1952), was noted for its experiments in content and form.
 In 1978, he popularized the term “graphic novel” with the publication of his book A Contract With God.
 He was an early contributor to formal comics studies with his book Comics and Sequential Art (1985).
 The Eisner Family Foundation continues his support of the cartoon arts.
 The Will Eisner Seminar Room in the BICLM was named in honor of the late cartoonist.

-More information about the award, including how to apply, will be announced soon.
+For more information about the award, including how to apply, visit the Lucy Shelton Caswell Research Award.